pongasoft/re-blank-plugin/README.md

 #### CLion (by Jetbrains)

 CLion understand CMake natively.
 So simply open the project in CLion.
-Note that CLion creates a `cmake-build-debug` folder in the source tree (also excluded in `.gitignored`) which can be changed under `Preferences / Build, Execution, Deployment / CMake / Generation Path`.
+Note that CLion creates a `cmake-build-debug` folder in the source tree (also excluded in `.gitignore`) which can be changed under `Preferences / Build, Execution, Deployment / CMake / Generation Path`.
 Check the [notes](#note-about-the-re-sdk-location) section for how to change the paths if you don't install the SDK in its default location.

 > #### Note
 > On Windows, make sure that in the `Settings / Build, Execution, Deployment / Toolchains` you have `Visual Studio` selected with an architecture `amd64`!